angular/angular/aio/content/getting-started/routing.md

     To do: I see a comment line with ellipses between the closing of h3 and div.
 It's an interesting way to show that we've clipped out some code.
 Should we use this elsewhere?
     -->

-      The RouterLink directive give the router control over the anchor element.
+      The RouterLink directive gives the router control over the anchor element.
 In this case, the route (URL) contains one fixed segment (`/products`) and the final segment is variable, inserting the id property of the current product.
 For example, the URL for a product with an `id` of 1 will be similar to `https://getting-started-myfork.stackblitz.io.products/1`.

 1. Test the router by clicking a product name.
 The app displays the product details component, which currently always says "product-details works!"
 (We'll fix this in the next section.)